paulosuzart/paulosuzart.github.io/_posts/2021-11-16-ocaml-improved.md

   end
 ```

 Beautiful, huh?
 A way to understand the `type container` like `MyClass<Set>`, where you parametrize your class with some generics.
-Here we are saying that the `container` type for this module is actually a `Set` of `Char`.
+Here we say that this module's `container` type is a `Set` of `Char`.

 The implementation for contains wraps the `find_opt` that looks up and return an optional.
 I'm just converting it to a `bool`.
-And then `add` and `empty` follows pretty basic.
+And then `add,` and `empty` follows pretty basically.

-Hashtable version is quite similar.
+The Hashtable version is quite similar.
 Take a look:

 ```ocaml
 module HashTblContainer =